IBM-Cloud/docs/openwhisk/openwhisk_apigateway.md

 OpenWhisk actions can benefit from being managed by API management.

-The API Gateway acts as a proxy to [Web Actions](openwhisk_webactions.html) and providing them with additional features features including HTTP method routing, security and rate limiting policies, view API usage and response logs, and define API sharing policies.
+The API Gateway acts as a proxy to [Web Actions](webactions.md) and provides them with additional features including HTTP method routing , client id/secrets, rate limiting, CORS, view API usage and response logs, and define API sharing policies.

-Web Actions allows you to invoke an action with HTTP methods other than POST and in a public way without the action's authorization API key.

 For more information on API Gateway feature you can read the [api management documentation](/docs/apis/management/manage_openwhisk_apis.html#manage_openwhisk_apis)

 ## Create APIs from OpenWhisk web actions using your Browser.